nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Showing the statistics of applications: `stats`

-Shows the statistics of applications (e.g. number of each application status, interviews, archived applications etc.).
+* Shows the statistics of applications (e.g. number of each application status, interviews, archived applications etc.).
+* All the statistics counts include the archived applications.
+* The interview count shows from the stats command does not related to the `interview` status tag.
+It shows the actual interviews associates with the applications in CinternS.
+* The `pending`, `offered` and `rejected` counts are related to the status tag of the applications.

+Format: `stats`

 ### Clearing all entries: `clear`